 We attract a fast growing majority of our investors through online channels and currently attract almost all of our investors from such channels.
 Our investor acquisition efforts are primarily directed towards enhancing our brand name, building investor trust, and word-of-mouth marketing.
-We also attract investors through CreditEase's on-the-ground sales network, which refers potential investors to our marketplace who have expressed interest in the types of loan products offered on our online marketplace.
+We also attract investors through CreditEase's nationwide service network, which refers potential investors to our marketplace who have expressed interest in the types of loan products offered on our online marketplace.